sushrutmishra27/sushrutmishra27/README.md

 ---

 ### :man_technologist: About Me : I am a Developer and Technical Content Writer from India.
-- :telescope: I’m a Developer Relations Engineer with experience in Frontend Technologies, Web3, Salesforce, and Python.
+- :telescope: I’m a Developer Relations Engineer at Fountane

+- 📇: I have experience in Frontend Technologies, Web3, Salesforce, Python, Solidity, Git, GitHub, BitBucket, and many more.

 - :seedling: Exploring Developer Relations/Advocacy and Community Management space.